draco987987/SDG7_Proyect/README.md

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank the people who provided support through this project.
+* Thank to Code Institute mentors for iterative feedback, explanations and support